 Founded by three creative travelers, the company traces roots to Mexico City where Aldo Ramirez was born and was running the bar program for the largest club in the capital.
 It’s also where he met Sienna Trapp Bowie who had been living in the city and working for an L.A based fashion brand.
 The two united and explored the city’s gastronomical secrets by bike before leaving to build a life together in Japan.
 And it was there, also by bicycle, that the vision began to take form.

-After visiting his sister, Spencer Bowie made the decision to live closer to the couple and rented an apartment down the street from them, near the modern Tokyo Tower, in an old neighborhood of central Tokyo.
+After visiting, Spencer Bowie made the decision to live closer to Sienna and Aldo, renting an apartment down the street from them, near the modern Tokyo Tower, in an old neighborhood of central Tokyo.
 For the next couple of years the three explored the capital’s culinary treasures; late nights in Tsukiji fish market, old school geisha bars in Ginza, farm to table in ultra modern Roppongi, perfect French pastries in cobblestoned Azabu, raw chicken in the classic beatnik neighborhood Asagaya and hybrid noodles in punk rock Koenji.

 Aldo was working at an exclusive bar on the 42nd floor of the world trade center mixing custom cocktails, tasting the contents of the world’s finest bottles and pairing them with chocolates that were produced in collaboration with Maison du Chocolate for special guests.
 This led the three to investigating further into the specialty chocolate available in Tokyo and eventually deciding to make their own.